Setting the total capital value for the bot

 Don't play with all your capital

-Do not exceed the share of 20% of the equity in the parent positions because if the market drops, there may not be enough capital to rebuy each parent position and you will be left with negative positions (you can find this information in the 'Stocks' tab in the 'Share capital' section).
+Do not exceed the share of 20% of the equity in the parent positions because if the market falls, there may not be enough capital on the rebuye of each parent position and you will be left with negative positions (you can find this information in the 'Shares' tab in the 'Share capital' section).

 The capital used is on the bot's offer board, they are open positions and at any time exposed to drops and thus losses, the smaller part of the capital hangs in open positions, it is safer.

 If the stock market drops, there is always 80% of capital left to continue playing at lower prices.
 Otherwise, you will freeze all your capital and stop earning.